-As youth age out of out-of-home care, receiving guidance and support when facing life’s challenges can help prepare them for self-sufficiency.
-Use the following resources to learn more about the areas in which youth may need support as they transition to adulthood.
+Transitioning from out-of-home care can be an exciting yet terrifying experience for youth.
+As young people age out of foster care, ensuring they receive guidance and support when facing life’s challenges can help prepare them for self-sufficiency.
+Use the following resources to learn more about the types of supports that can benefit youth as they transition to adulthood.

 - Youth with disabilities

 Offers tools to assess the skills youth need to achieve their long-term goals.
 The toolkit can be used to help youth and empower them on their journey toward independence.